 Flash Back to early 2012 and my kids were wanting a dog, specifically a puppy.
 I finally gave in when a friend of a friend of a friend had puppies that he was giving away.
 We spoke on the phone and I asked the breed and joked saying, “I’m an Insurance Agent.
-I tell my clients every day that pit bulls are not acceptable so I can’t go against that.”
+I tell my clients every day that pit bulls are image of a pitbull not acceptable so I can’t go against that.”
 His reply, “Oh, don’t worry.
 They are Lab / Terrier mix.”

 I saw the large momma dog in the distance; she did not look like a Lab or my version of a Terrier and I started to reconsider this giving into my kids’ thing.
 Then from underneath the porch steps, a little black and white puppy looked at us like she knew that we were going to rescue her.
 She didn’t squirm when we held her and when we put her down, she went back underneath the steps instead of running around barking like her siblings.
 So…. we ended up naming her Zeva and she became a part of our little family.
 Oh!
 The terrier part of her… American Staffordshire Terrier, aka a common breed known as a Pit Bull.